eficode-academy/rf-advanced-web-katas/exercises/01-rest-api.md

 > :bulb: It is possible to test this endpoint with `curl`, but since it requires authorization,
 > you will have to add the header to the command too: `curl -X GET -H "Authorization: Bearer NotAGoodToken" http://localhost:5000/api/forms/1`.

-- Create a new test case named `Get First Form And Verify Poster's Identity`.
+- Implement the test case named `Get First Form And Verify Poster's Identity`.

 <details>
   <summary>RESTinstance</summary>